Night of January 16th: Background and first production

 Rand drew inspiration for Night of January 16th from two sources.
 The first was The Trial of Mary Dugan, a 1927 melodrama about a showgirl prosecuted for killing her wealthy lover, which gave Rand the idea to write a play featuring a trial.
 Rand wanted her play's ending to depend on the result of the trial, rather than having a fixed final scene.
-She based her victim on Ivar Kreuger, a Swedish businessman known as the "Match King" for the matchstick-manufacturing monopolies he owned, before he was found dead in March 1932.
-When Kreuger's business empire became financially unstable, he shot himself after being accused of executing underhanded and possibly illegal financial deals.
-This incident inspired Rand to make the victim a businessman of great ambition and dubious character, who had given several people motives for his murder.
+She based her victim on Swedish industrialist Ivar Kreuger, who was known as the "Match King" for the matchstick-manufacturing monopolies he owned.
+When Kreuger's business empire became financially unstable, he shot himself on March 12, 1932 after being accused of involvement in potentially illegal financial deals.
+The incident inspired Rand to make the victim a businessman of great ambition and dubious character, who had given several people motives for his murder.

 Rand wrote Night of January 16th in 1933.
 She was 28 and had been in the United States for seven years after emigrating from the Soviet Union, where her strong anti-Communist opinions had put her at risk.
 Rand had never written a stage play, but had worked in Hollywood as a junior screenwriter for Cecil B. DeMille, and later in RKO Studios' wardrobe department.
 In September 1932, Rand sold an original screenplay, Red Pawn, to Universal Studios and quit RKO to finish her first novel, We the Living.
 She wrote the stage play with the hope of making money from it while finishing her novel.
 By 1934 her agent was trying to sell the play and the novel, but both were repeatedly rejected.
 Red Pawn was shelved and Rand's contract for rewrites on it expired.
 Rand's husband, actor Frank O'Connor, was getting only minor roles with little pay, leaving the couple in financial difficulties.
 With the last of her money from Red Pawn exhausted, Rand got an offer for her new play from Al Woods, who had produced The Trial of Mary Dugan for Broadway.
 The contract included a condition that Woods could make changes to the script.
 Wary that he would destroy her vision of the play to create a more conventional drama, Rand turned Woods down.

 Soon after she rejected the offer from Woods, Rand accepted an offer from Welsh actor E. E. Clive to stage the play in Los Angeles.
 It first opened at the Hollywood Playhouse as Woman on Trial; Clive produced, and Barbara Bedford played Andre.
 The production opened on October 22, 1934, and closed in late November.